UoM-Robotics-Society/HackABot2023/bodgebot/README.md

  ### Design Rules
  - None, so go crazy and be as creative as you want.
+ - Apart from noting ridiculous like fire or water please
  ### Where to Operate
 Since the robots will be powered by lipos, teams will only be allowed to power up their robots in the dedicated Lipo area under the supervision of a hackathon helper.
 Further weapons can only be tested in the area under the supervision of a dedicated hackathon helper
  ### Equipment